-Mutianyu is the top choice for those who want to see a scenic, resorted section of the Great Wall that is less touristy than crowded Badaling but closer to Beijing than Simatai or Jinshanling.
+Mutianyu is the top choice for those who want to see a scenic, restored section of the Great Wall that is less touristy than the crowded Badaling but closer to Beijing than Simatai or Jinshanling.

 The Great Wall at Mutianyu is about 70 km – one and a half hours' drive in normal traffic – away from downtown Beijing, making it just as close as Badaling.

 Thanks to its close proximity to downtown Beijing, it is more than possible to visit Mutianyu in a morning or afternoon – perfect for travelers with a packed schedule.
 We suggest getting to Mutianyu in the early morning, for three reasons: there will be fewer tourists, in summer the temperature will be more bearable, and you can avoid the rush hour traffic downtown.

 Walking up to the Wall from the base will take around 40-60 minutes.
 Unless you are super energetic and have a whole day to spend at the Wall, we suggest you save time and energy and take the cable car or chair lift to reach the top.
 The cable car takes you directly to Tower 14 and the chair lift takes you to Tower 6.